EXPERIENCED TEAM ENSURES SUPPLY OF STEM CELLS FOR BLOOD CANCER PATIENTS WORLDWIDE

 About DKMS

 DKMS is an international non-profit organization dedicated to saving the lives of patients with blood cancer and blood disorders.
 Founded in Germany in 1991 by Dr. Peter Harf, DKMS and the organization’s over 1,000 employees have since relentlessly pursued the aim of giving as many patients as possible a second chance at life.
 With over 11.5 million registered donors, DKMS has succeeded in doing this more than 105,000 times to date by providing blood stem cell donations to those in need.
 This accomplishment has led to DKMS becoming the global leader in the facilitation of unrelated blood stem cell transplants.
 The organization has offices in Germany, the US, Poland, the UK, Chile and South Africa.
-In India, DKMS has founded the joint venture DKMS-BMST together with the Bangalore Medical Services Trust.
+In India, DKMS has founded the joint venture DKMS Foundation India together with the Bangalore Medical Services Trust.
 International expansion and collaboration are key to helping patients worldwide because, like the organization itself, blood cancer knows no borders.

 DKMS is also heavily involved in the fields of medicine and science, with its own research unit focused on continually improving the survival and recovery rate of patients.
 In its high-performance laboratory, the DKMS Life Science Lab, the organization sets worldwide standards in the typing of potential blood stem cell donors.